Primary Navigation Mobile

 How much is it going to cost to run?

 Despite its tough SUV image, the Arona isn’t a real off-roader that needs a big engine to haul it up a rocky outcrop in the middle of the desert.
 It’s more likely to be found mounting a kerb in town.
-As such, it doesn’t need four-wheel drive or powerful engines, so running costs are expected to be reasonably low.
+As such, it doesn’t need four-wheel drive or powerful engines, so running costs are reasonably low.

 Emissions figures are low across the board for the Arona range.
 It’s the 95hp 1.0-litre manual that produces the least amount of CO2, at 124g/km.